tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

-This pipeline reads the Zeek log and pipes it to the [`import`](/operators/sinks/import) operator, which stores all your logs at a Tenzir node.
-You could also use any other operator here.
-For example, use [`extend`](/operators/transformations/extend) if you want to include the filename in the data:
+This pipeline reads the Zeek log and pipes it to the [`import`](/operators/sinks/import) operator, which stores all your logs at a running Tenzir node.
+You could also use the [`extend`](/operators/transformations/extend) operator to include the filename in the data:

 ```bash